gts-morpher/gts_morpher/README.md

 3. Clone the repository and import all projects except for the example project into your workspace.
 4. Right-click on the [GenerateXDsmlCompose.mwe2](src/uk/ac/kcl/inf/GenerateXDsmlCompose.mwe2) file and choose `Run As/MWE2 workflow` to ensure all implementation files are correctly generated (this may be helpful to do also when pulling a new version of the repository).
 5. Choose `Run/Launch Runtime Eclipse` to start a fresh Eclipse with the plugins installed.
-6. Create a new project (or import the example projects in the repository) and add a file with extension `.lang_compose`.
+6. Create a new project (or import the example projects in the repository) and add a file with extension `.gts`.
 In this file, you will be able to specify your GTS morphisms.

 ## 2. Specifying GTS morphisms

-GTSs and GTS morphisms are expressed in `.lang_compose` files.
+GTSs and GTS morphisms are expressed in `.gts` files.
 These are text files using the syntax below (syntax completion is available throughout the Eclipse editor).

 ### 2.1.
 Basic GTS syntax